About the Website

 About the Author

 Salutations!
-I’m Zander, the creator of this website and its content.
+I’m Lee, the creator of this website and its content.
 I’m a hard polytheistic Heathen who practices a blend of Norse and Celtic Paganism.
 I live in the United States and have worked with my patron god, Loki Laufeyjarson, since 2014.

 I was raised in a science-minded atheist/agnostic household but have always enjoyed spirituality, philosophy, comparative religion, and theology alongside science.
 Throughout high school and into college I explored general New Age concepts and practices, in and outside of academia.